Ghini/ghini.github.io/_posts/2019-06-13-deploy-on-ghini.me.md

 ---

 This is a technical entry, something like the "for me from myself" presents we used to include among the Christmas presents.
 The intention is to share the pleasure to receive a welcome present with the rest of you.

-if the technicalities scare you, the message here is simply: ghini reloaded is going on-line at http://cuaderno.ghini.me, and the reason behind the name is that the collection shown is a 'cuaderno de colecta'.
+If the technicalities scare you, the message here is simply: ghini reloaded is going on-line at http://cuaderno.ghini.me, and the reason behind the name is that the collection shown is a 'cuaderno de colecta'.

 ## let's start.

 First of all, we need a recent Python version, that's at least 3.5.
-We first considered installing from source, that would give us 3.7.4, but we got entangled in such a cascade of dependencies, that after some three hours not seeing the end of it, we just decided we would make the step from debian 8 (oldstable) to debian 9 (stable).
-There's something funny about this, and that's we are about to end again in 'oldstable', because Debian 10 is expected soon.
+Any recent distribution should have that, now that Debian has released its 10th version, with Python 3.7.

-pip and virtualenv are both included, but if we keep calling them this way, we end up with python2.  so no pip, it's now pip3, and no virtualenv, it's now the much less memorizable `python3 -m venv`.  so much for 'deprecated'.  uff.
+We want virtualenv and pip.
+Look for the details somewhere else, it should be contained in the package `python3-venv`.
+Keep in mind that to create virtual environment, you use `python3 -m venv`.

 ## So what do we do …